laderast/RBootcamp/chapters/chapter3.md

 ---
-title: 'Chapter 3:'
+title: 'Chapter 3: Introduction to dplyr'
-description: ''
+description: 'Learn how to manipulate data into a ggplot2 friendly format'
 prev: /chapter2.md
 next: /chapter4.md
 id: 3